On Atomic Line Opacities for Modeling Astrophysical Radiative Transfer: Bound-Bound Opacity

 where the sum $l$ is performed over all lines within the frequency bin i $(\nu, \nu+\Delta\nu$) containing many lines.
 The line Sobolev optical depth $\tau_l$ is given by

 Here $m_{\rm e}$ is the electron mass, $\nu_l$ and $f_l$ are the line frequency and oscillator strength, $n_{e,l}$ is the bound-electron number density in the excited state corresponding to the lower energy level of the atomic transition line.
-The expansion time $t_{\rm exp}$ is a placeholder for the local velocity shear $\sim(d v / d r)^{-1}\sim (v/r)^{-1}$, equivalent everywhere to a single value (the dynamical time $t$) in the case of homologous expansion.
+The expansion time $t_{\rm exp}$ is a placeholder for the local velocity shear $\sim(d v / d r)^{-1}\sim (v/r)^{-1}$, equivalent everywhere to a single value (the dynamical time $t$) in the case of freely coasting spherical ejecta.

 In fig. \ref{fig: bb opacity Blin vs ours} we show the same comparison but now at a lower frequency resolution ($[\Delta\nu/\nu]_{\rm i}\sim0.1$), similarly to \citetalias{blinnikov_comparative_1998} fig. 1 at bottom.
-Here we zoom out and add a comparison to our `static' opacity (not incorporating Doppler expansion) at the same density and temperature.
-We show both the frequency bin averaged $\left<\kappa_\nu\right>_{\rm i}$ and the bin Rosseland mean $\kappa_{\rm R,i}$.
-Our static $\kappa_{\rm R}$, which is used to determine radiative transfer (diffusion) in \citetalias{morag_shock_2024}, is insensitive to the presence of lines.
-It does not exhibit large deviations from the electron scattering opacity $\kappa_{\rm es}$, and is similar in this case to \citetalias{eastman_spectrum_1993} (not including bound-free opacity - see fig. \ref{fig: bb opacity Blin vs ours} caption).
-On the other hand, $\left<\kappa_\nu\right>_{\rm i}$, which is used in \citetalias{morag_shock_2024} in the emission / absorption term, is higher than the \citetalias{eastman_spectrum_1993} result by orders of magnitude.
-We also show in fig. \ref{fig: bb opacity Blin vs ours} that in the early limit, $t_{\rm exp}\to0$, the expansion opacity approaches $\left<\kappa_\nu\right>_{\rm i}$.
-The behavior in this limit can be deduced analytically from eqs. \ref{eq: Eastman Pinto 93} and \ref{eq: tau sobolev}.
+Here we zoom out and add a comparison to two `static' opacities (not incorporating Doppler expansion) at the same density and temperature.
+Namely, we show both the frequency bin averaged $\left<\kappa_\nu\right>_{\rm i}$ and the bin Rosseland mean $\kappa_{\rm R,i}$, as employed in \citetalias{morag_shock_2024}.
+Our static $\kappa_{\rm R}$, which is used to determine radiative transfer (diffusion), is insensitive to the presence of lines.
+It does not exhibit large deviations from the electron scattering opacity $\kappa_{\rm es}$, and therefore is similar in this case to \citetalias{eastman_spectrum_1993} (not including bound-free opacity - see fig. \ref{fig: bb opacity Blin vs ours} caption).
+On the other hand, $\left<\kappa_\nu\right>_{\rm i}$, which is used in the emission / absorption term, is higher than the \citetalias{eastman_spectrum_1993} result by several orders of magnitude.